racaes/PQC/README.md

 # PQC:
 ## Probabilistic Quantum Clustering.

 PQC_main_script.m contains the main script with the pipeline of the PQC algorithm.
+Before, add project folder to Matlab search path.

 *TODO: Add guidelines to clarify the usage*